Yardenl22/distributed-password-cracker/README.md

 ---

-🚀 **This system is ready for deployment and can easily scale with additional minion workers!**
+**This system is ready for deployment and can easily scale with additional minion workers**